Amsterdam/dso-api/dev-docs/source/remote.rst

 The endpoint is retrieved, validated against the schema, and authentication/authorization is applied.

 The logic for remote endpoints exists in :mod:`dso_api.dynamic_api.remote`.
-It's serializers build upon the DSO base classes:
+Its serializers build upon the DSO base classes:

 .. graphviz::